Mahammad-Salman-Shaik/Data-Analytics/Google_Data_Analytics/README_Google_Data_Analytics_Certificate.md

 - **Data Cleaning Techniques**: Used various techniques to clean and preprocess raw datasets for analysis.

 ## Coursera Certification
-- **Google Data Analytics Professional Certificate**: [Link to Certificate](https://www.coursera.org/professional-certificates/google-data-analytics)
+- **Google Data Analytics Professional Certificate**:(https://www.coursera.org/account/accomplishments/professional-cert/JQRL5ZGPT7VD)

 ## How to Leverage These Skills
 - **Data-Driven Insights**: Use my skills to analyze business data, uncover trends, and recommend actionable strategies to improve efficiency and decision-making.